MCPHackers/LaunchWrapper/README.md

 ***There will be an installer eventually.***<br>
 *For now, here is an in-depth guide for those who will be using the wrapper*

-- If you are using MultiMC [follow this guide](MultiMC.md).<br>
+- If you are using MultiMC, [follow this guide](MultiMC.md).<br>
-- If you are using Official Launcher (or any other launcher which follows the same versions folder structure) use [BetterJSONs](https://github.com/MCPHackers/BetterJSONs) and rename the JSONs if they are conflicting with any vanilla JSONs
+- If you are using Official Launcher (or any other launcher which follows the same versions folder structure), use [BetterJSONs](https://github.com/MCPHackers/BetterJSONs) and rename the JSONs if they are conflicting with any vanilla JSONs

 ### Setting up manually